Learn the YINI Config Format

 ^^ Sub

-host = "db.example.com"One can nest multiple sections:
+host = "db.example.com"You can nest sections to multiple levels:

 ^ Root